EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Introduction

-To this end, we empirically investigate how to encode text prompts for SAM to address referring expression segmentation.
-Interestingly, we observe that (1) using multimodal prompts including both the text and image performs better than the text-only prompts and (2) the Multimodal Encoders with early vision-language fusion demonstrate significant superiority compared to text-only encoders or Large Language Models, as shown in Fig.~\ref{fig:comparison}~(d).
+The key challenge lies in empowering SAM with language understanding ability for segmentation according to text prompts, \eg, referring expression segmentation.
+Fig.~\ref{fig:comparison} summarizes previous end-to-end works which explore the text-prompted abilities of SAM: (a) SAM with text encoder: leverage an \textit{off-the-shelf} text encoder(\eg, CLIP~\citep{clip}) to extract text features and feed into SAM.
+However, text encoders fail to extract positional information from unimodal input, leading to poor performance. (b) SAM with LLM: fine-tune a Large Language Model~(LLM) to auto-regressively generate embeddings for the target object.
+These methods are under the late-fusion approach, where the image features extracted by the image encoder are further integrated within the LLM.
+However, the text-to-image attention, which is proved essential~(in Fig.~\ref{fig:attention_weight}) for Referring Expression Segmentation task, is neglected in LLMs.
+Additionally, these LLM-based models are often computationally expensive and hard to train.

-Motivated by the above observations, we extend SAM for language understanding and text-prompt capabilities by incorporating a Multimodal Encoder with \textbf{E}arly \textbf{V}ision-Language \textbf{F}usion~(EVF) and present \name{} in this paper.
-The proposed EVF-SAM aims to be a simple framework to prompt SAM with texts and illustrate how to prompt SAM to follow referring expressions effectively. \name{} is built on the \textit{off-the-shelf} foundation models and comprises a Multimodal Encoder, an early-fused vision-language model, \eg, BEIT-3~\cite{beit3}, and a simple projector to generate prompt embeddings for SAM. \name{} does not include elaborate designs or modules and is easy for scaling to larger models.
+To overcome shortcomings of existing technical approaches, we propose: (1) multimodal prompts that incorporate both text and image outperform text-only prompts; (2) the early-fusion architectures, which incorporate text-to-image attention, exhibit significant advantages over text-only encoders and Large Language Models.
+Motivated by the above observations, we realize the text-promptd SAM using an \textbf{E}arly \textbf{V}ision-Language \textbf{F}usion encoder~(EVF), and propose \name{}, as shown in Fig.~\ref{fig:comparison}~(c).
+The proposed \name{} is a simple yet effective framework built upon the \textit{off-the-shelf} foundation models, comprising an well-pretrained Vision-Language Model~(VLM)~(\ie, BEIT-3~\citep{beit3}), to generate prompt embeddings for SAM.
+Besides, \name{} does not include elaborate designs or modules and is easy for scaling to larger models.
+Moreover, \name{} reduces huge amounts of parameters~(\eg, -82\% parameters compared to LISA~\citep{lisa}), with better performance outperforming previous attempts with Large Language Models~\citep{lisa,lisa++,glamm}, as shown in Fig.~\ref{fig:radar}.

-Training \name{} is simple and conducted on referring segmentation datasets, \eg, RefCOCO~\cite{refcoco/+}, which is appropriate to adapt the original SAM for text prompts.
-Despite the simple architecture, our EVF-SAM achieves superior performance on referring expression segmentation tasks and outperforms previous attempts with Large Language Models~\cite{lisa,lisa++,glamm}, as shown in Fig.~\ref{fig:radar}.
-The experimental results demonstrate that (1) using a multimodal encoder with the input text and image and (2) early fusion between the text and image contribute to the better-referring ability for SAM, showing a promising direction for text-prompted SAM.
-Additionally, the experiments also show the superiority of our \name{} using a multimodal encoder over previous methods with decoder-only Large Language Models: (1) \name{} reduces huge amounts of parameters, \eg, 82\% parameters compared to LISA; (2) \name{} relies less on handcrafted templates or instructions, which is more efficient and flexible; (3) \name{} obtains better performance with less training data.